brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 ---
 layout: article.njk
-meta_title: "Party Roles in DnD 5e"
+meta_title: "Party Roles and Composition in DnD 5e"
 meta_description: "Thinking about what type of DnD character to play can seem intimidating.
 Here are some basic combat and exploration roles your character can be built for."
 author: "Brandon Gregory"
 section_name: character-creation